danishkhanbx/Record_Management_System/README.md

 # Record_Management_System
-Record Management System in C programming project.
-It can be generalized to any management system.
+Record Management System in C programming project.<br /> It can be generalized to any management system.
 It includes a login page and different modes.<br />
 Login (Use any of this for login page):<br />
    User Id's : danishkhanbx, rameshkapoorcc, alexwoodhj, dmitriantonovyg, lizhangio<br />
    Passwords : 124421, indxy91, usrec420, ussr675, commu48<br />